-18. School Sustainability Targ implemented. jet 1 : Instructor documentation and observatio nal data will show that individual growth pla ns have been WHO: Rick and Dawn A EVAL: No Baseline 2023: Accountability Plan Target: N jet: No Barriers Actions V When Assessment Teachers may need help completing Provide support/training through Marzano; c ompleting at Retreat together Retreat Completed plans

-19. School Sustainability Targor exceed 90%. or exceed 90%.
-Baseline 2022- 2023: 167/171 = 98% 2023-2024: 170/174 = 98% Accountability Plan Tar get: No Barriers Actions When Assessment Academic barriers - students are not college ready and drop below 3.0 Making students and parents aware of resolution semester, access to AVISO early warning systems Throughout the semester Percent of students school ol retains Personal issues Connect students who are struggling earlier district Mental Health counselor; provide tier individual meetings Throughout the semester Percent of students schoo bl retains

-20. School Sustainability Tar get 3: The percentage of CHS seniors exiting as graduates will meet or exceed 96%.
-WHO: Holly and EVAL (Y/N) Dawn Baseline 2023: 100% Baseline 2023: 100% Accountability Plan Ta Barriers Actions When When Assessment Students pushing off graduation requirements to spring of their senior year end of the fall of their senior year Through 1 st year academic planning (summer/fall of junior year) Percent of students meeting graduation requirements by the end of the 1 st semester of senior year Testing requirements may not be met Accessibility to testing opportunities through as well as alternate routes such as ACT and encouraged to take advantage of ACT Scho SAT - all 11th grade students are 11 th grade Percent of students mee school graduation requir
+18. School Sustainability Target 1 : Instructor documentation and observational data will show that individual growth plans implemented. lans have been WHO: Rick and Dawn A EVAL: No Baseline 2023: Accountability Plan Target: No Barriers Actions When Assessment Teachers may need help completing Provide support/training through Marzano; completing at Retreat together Retreat Completed plans 19.
+School Sustainability Targor exceed 90%. get 2: The percentage of CHS juniors (2023-2 2024) that return to CHS for their senior yea , WHO: Holly and Dawn EVAL: No Baseline 2023: 167/171 = 98% Accountability Plan Target: No Barriers Actions When Assessment Academic barriers - students are not college ready and drop below 3.0 Making students and parents aware of reso semester, access to AVISO early warning s Throughout the semester Percent of students school retains Personal issues Connect students who are struggling earlier to resources such as TLCC and the district Mental Health counselor; provide tiered support through accessibility of individual meetings Throughout the semester Percent of students school retains 20.
+School Sustainability Targ get 3: The percentage of CHS seniors exiting as graduates will meet or exceed 96%.
+WHO: Holly and Dawn EVAL (Y/N) Baseline 2023: 100% Accountability Plan Target: No Barriers Actions When Assessment Students pushing off graduation requirements to spring of their senior year Students will be scheduled to meet all high end of the fall of their senior year school graduation requirements by the Through 1st year academic planning (summer/fall of junior year) Percent of students meeting graduation requirements by the end of the 1st semeste of senior year Testing requirements may not be met Accessibility to testing opportunities through as well as alternate routes such as ACT and encouraged to take advantage of ACT School d SAT - all 11th grade students are 11 th grade Percent of students meeting testing high school graduation requirements